-Full disclosure: most of the films on this list have not been viewed by this writer.
+Full disclosure: Some of the films on this list have not been viewed by this writer.
 Of the ones that have, Future X-Cops 《未来警察》 is definitely the one that causes the most conflict.

 It treads perilously close to “so bad it’s good” territory, but no final decision has been made as of yet.
 We’ll leave that one up to you.

 Those with strict schedules and no time for feature-length films should consider two Chinese short films with a total running time of under 30 minutes that you can stream for free.

 Planet Unknown 《印象深刻的》 is a short animated film that Shawn Wang made as part of his senior thesis at the Communication University of China.
 It takes inspiration from the robots in Interstellar and Wall-E, and tells the story of two robots visiting planets to see if they are able to inhabit life.

 Hibernation 《冬眠》 is 2012 short about a man who wakes up from hibernation on a spaceship escaping from an apocalypse.
 He finds that his sister is not beside him and soon the ship comes across trouble.